Slice Gaming offers in-game rewards for Far Cry 6 with pizza purchases

 Slice is an app and a service that offers online ordering and marketing to over 16,000 independent pizzerias, and it is launching in-game rewards for Ubisoft’s upcoming Far Cry 6 if you buy a pizza.

-That’s no big deal by itself, as brands have been targeting gaming audiences for a long time.
+That’s no big deal by itself, as brands have been targeting game audiences for a long time.
 Just ask Burger King, which teamed up with Burger King.
 And I just passed a League of Legends promo with Red Bull at a Target store.

 But it’s interesting that the company also launched Slice Gaming, an initiative that will give independent pizzerias the opportunity to incentivize their local customer base with video game perks, codes, and exclusives rewards.
 More promotions and partnerships will be coming soon.